 Not all Android apps are compatible with Anbox Cloud.
 See How to port Android apps for more information.

-Choose an instance type that is suitable for your application.
-If your instance is equipped with a GPU and your application requires the use of the GPU for rendering and video encoding, select an instance type with GPU support like
+Choose a resource preset suitable for your application.
+If your instance is equipped with a GPU and your application requires the use of the GPU for rendering and video encoding, make sure to mention the GPU requirement using the

-g4.3.
-For other instance types, the container will use a GPU if available or software encoding otherwise.
+resources attribute.
+Otherwise, the container will use a GPU if available or software encoding.

 You can launch and test the application in the same way as you did for the virtual device.